KQM-git/TCL/characters/hydro/kokomi.md

 Summons a **"bake-kurage"** created from water that can heal her allies.
 Using this skill will apply the Wet status to Sangonomiya Kokomi.

 **Bake-Kurage**
-Deals Hydro DMG to surrounding opponents and heal nearby active characters at fixed intervals.
+Deals Hydro DMG to surrounding opponents and heal nearby active characters once every 2s.
 This healing is based on Kokomi's Max HP.

 | Type | Talent 6% | GU | Particles | Cast Frames |
 | :--- | :--- | :--- | :--- | :--- |